Associate Professor of Elementary Education, Early Childhood, and Special Education

 Building Visser Hall

-Dr. Melissa Reed teaches courses in elementary and secondary literacy (content area, ELL, and special needs reading).
-In 2005, she served as the Reading First Coordinator at the Jones Institute for Educational Excellence.
+In 2005, she served as the Reading First Coordinator for the State of Kansas at the Jones Institute for Educational Excellence at ESU.
 Before joining the faculty at Emporia State in 2008, she spent the first 20 years of her teaching career as a teacher at various grade levels in both elementary and middle school classrooms.
+Dr. Reed is currently the director of the master's in elementary education, an innovative program for career changers providing an alternative route to teaching.
+She serves in leadership roles at the university, state, national and international levels.